 The effects of EPOC are said to be longer and more prominent after HIIT and weight training as opposed to cardio.
 One study even showed that the EPOC effect would stay in action in some cases for up to 38 hours.
 If you do a cardio session at a very low intensity for 45 minutes, you will get a bit of EPOC effect for something like a couple of hours — hardly comparable.

-Think about it this way: with standard cardio sessions, you break down fats and use them as energy during and after a workout and then you have a marginally raised metabolism for a couple of hours where you use all sources for energy and recovery.
+Think about it this way: with regular cardio sessions, you break down fats and use them as energy during and after a workout, and then you have a marginally raised metabolism for a couple of hours where you use all sources for energy and recovery.
 Then you are back to normal.
-On the other hand, after a weight training or HIIT session, you use energy primarily from carbohydrates and then your metabolism is elevated for a long time, therefore burning a lot of calories from all sources.
+On the other hand, after a weight training or HIIT session, you use energy primarily from carbohydrates.
+Then your metabolism is elevated for a long time, therefore burning a lot of calories from all sources.
 So overall, you use a lot more energy in the latter option.
-One thing to note in the cardio option is that you burn the fat and a bit of carbohydrate, but there are a lot of carbs left over and if they are not used they will be converted to fat, therefore showing you fewer results.
+One thing to note in the cardio option is that you burn the fat and a bit of carbohydrate, but there are a lot of carbs leftover, and if they are not used, they will be converted to fat, therefore showing you fewer results.

-Basically, if you want to get benefits of the EPOC effect, you need to concentrate on HIIT and weight training.
+If you want to get benefits from the EPOC effect, you need to concentrate on HIIT and weight training.
 Opt for cardio on off days or low-intensity days as you should not be doing HIIT or weight training every day.

 In summary?
-HIIT is a fun way to break up the monotony of conventional workouts, and according to researchers, may even be easier to stick to than traditional workouts.
+HIIT is a fun way to break up the monotony of conventional workouts, and according to researchers, may even be easier to stick to than traditional activities.

-So, now that you have some knowledge about this type of exercise and the many benefits it has pick up your phone and book a Fighter Fit class to start seeing the results of HIIT– both INSIDE and OUT.
+So, now that you have some knowledge about this type of exercise and its many benefits pick up your phone and book a Fighter Fit class to start seeing the results of HIIT– both INSIDE and OUT.

 -Jessica Kilts, NASM CPT, SFG 1